 It's essential with buns and rolls to develop a uniform and tight exterior skin on the dough.
 Use the side of your hand to push the dough as it slightly anchors to the work surface (see below).

-How to proof buns and rolls
+How to Proof Buns and Rolls

 The video below shows me shaping my Super Soft Sourdough Rolls, a dough enriched with butter, sugar, and a tangzhong base.
-The dough is rather soft; I use my bench knife to help shape the sourdough buns into a tight shape.
+The dough is relatively soft; I use my bench knife to help shape the sourdough buns into a tight shape.